snowdriftcoop/snowdrift/README.md

 ### Filing and searching issues/tickets

-For bugs and feature requests, we have a self-hosted [ticket system].
+For bugs and feature requests, we have a [ticket system].

 ### Communicating with us